wudongming97/RMOT/README.md

 # Referring Multi-Object Tracking

 This repository is an official implementation of the paper [Referring Multi-Object Tracking](https://arxiv.org/abs/2303.03366).
+More project details can be found in the [website](https://referringmot.github.io/).

 ## Introduction